julienmru/laravel-paybox-gateway/readme.md

 This module makes integration with **[Paybox](http://www1.paybox.com/?lang=en)** payment gateway much easier.
 It supports currently 2 ways of making payments using Paybox system.

  1. **Full payment via Paybox System** - this is the most common way to receive payment - client has to pay for his order and after payment you can process the order
+ 2. **Subscription payment via Paybox System** - client enters his credit card number on Paybox and is charged regurlarly for his order
- 2. **Authorization via Paybox System followed by capture via Paybox Direct** - first client makes payment but in fact the real payment is not made, payment is only authorized so far.
+ 3. **Authorization via Paybox System followed by capture via Paybox Direct** - first client makes payment but in fact the real payment is not made, payment is only authorized so far.
 In maximum period of 7 days you have to confirm you want to/are able to process the order and you capture the payment.
 After successful payment capture you can process the order.

 ### Installation